opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: What are missing APIs Git SDK will need.
 Does libgit2 provide them?

-A: libgit2 is written in C. So changes to it must be made in C too if libgit2 doesn't support a certain feature.
+libgit2 is written in C. So changes to it must be made in C too if libgit2 doesn't support a certain feature.

 Fortunately it seems libgit2 supports all the needed features Inlang needs.
 And potentially other features that other companies building on Git SDK will need.